Sweepin/SweepinConnect-android/README.md

     android:name="proximities:appSecret"
     android:value="YOUR_APP_SECRET"/>
 ```

+## R8/Proguard

+If you are using R8 or ProGuard you can find a file example <a href='https://github.com/Sweepin/SweepinConnect-android/blob/master/proguard-example.pro'>here</a>.

 #### To know more about what you can do with Sweepin Connect, go to the <a href='https://github.com/Sweepin/SweepinConnect-android/blob/master/Advanced_Configurations.md'>Advanced configuration</a> documentation.